 Lawrence Habitat ReStore — just as their tag line says, “good for you, your community, and the environment”.
 You can find all kinds of treasure, including furniture and fixtures and building project supplies at the ReStore.

 Kansas RiverKings Museum — currently without physical location, but looking! the Kansas RiverKings Museum commemorates the lives and times of turn of the century Kansas River fishermen.

-Sunrise Project — located just outside the ‘hood on 15th, in the old Sunrise Garden Center building, Sunrise Project home to the Lawrence Fruit Tree Project, Healthy Sprouts, Summer of Service Youth Volunteer Program, Sunrise Coffee, and MORE!
+Sunrise Project — located just outside the ‘hood on 15th, in the old Sunrise Garden Center building, Sunrise Project home to the Lawrence Fruit Tree Project, Healthy Sprouts, Summer of Service Youth Volunteer Program, and MORE!